CH 1: Giant Crickets of Doom

 Notes: smells like old boots.
 DO NOT GET ON SKIN!
 Raises blisters.

-Normally, I liked rainy weather just fine.
+Normally, I liked the rain.
 But today it might be death of me.

-The Grandmaster was dodging and slashing for all she was worth, patting down her uniform with her free hand, probably trying to take stock of what she’d slipped into her pockets the prior evening.
-There isn’t a lot in the Potioneer’s inventory that works well during a rainstorm, though...
+I splashed to a stop as close as I dared.
+Amestra was dodging and stabbing, patting down her pockets with her free hand, probably trying to take stock of what she had left.
+But there isn’t a lot in the Potioneer’s inventory that works well during a rainstorm...